Research

 Preprints:

-X. Liu, P. Pascual Cobo and R. Venkataramanan, “Many-user multiple access with random user activity: achievability bounds and efficient schemes”, in submission, 2024.
+X. Liu, P. Pascual Cobo and R. Venkataramanan, “Many-user multiple access with random user activity: achievability bounds and efficient schemes”, 2025.

-G. Arpino, X. Liu, J. Gontarek and R. Venkataramanan, “Inferring Change Points in High-Dimensional Regression via Approximate Message Passing”, in submission, 2024.
+G. Arpino, X. Liu, J. Gontarek and R. Venkataramanan, “Inferring Change Points in High-Dimensional Regression via Approximate Message Passing”, 2025.

 Publications: